Arts and events grants

 - Make sure you have budgeted for all aspects of your event or project - remember that events should comply with local and state laws and there may be costs associated with this

-- If you incur costs from the City of Stirling as part of your event (venue hire, waste services etc) include them in your budget even if they are provided in–kind
+- If you incur costs from the City of Stirling as part of your event (venue hire, waste services etc) include them in your budget even if there is apotential for these to be provided in–kind

-- Attach copies of quotes/service agreements to your application.
+- Attach copies of quotes/service agreements to your application if you have them

 Make your project environmentally sustainable